 Users would checkout with PayPal, the charge would go through in PayPal, but PMPro wouldn’t activate the member’s membership level because either (a) the IPN request was invalid do to invalid PayPal settings or (b) the IPN validation couldn’t be completed because of improper hosting/server settings.

-If you are using PMPro with PayPal Website Payments Pro, PayPal Express, or PayPal Standard (and particularly PayPal standard), you should do the following:
+If you are using PMPro with PayPal Website Payments Pro (deprecated in v2.10+), PayPal Express, or PayPal Standard (and particularly PayPal standard), you should do the following:

 - Upgrade PMPro to make sure your site will not process invalid IPN requests.